rolancon/confetti/README.md

     /
     list-value3/list-value4

+## Types

-For the support for JSON's datatypes, see the [Types](https://github.com/rolancon/key-value/blob/main/README.md#types) section in K-V.
+For the support for JSON's atomic datatypes, see the [Types](https://github.com/rolancon/key-value/blob/main/README.md#types) section in K-V.

+A set in Confetti is multiple values separated by commas **,**:

+    set = a, b, c

+A list in Confetti is multiple values separated by slashes **/**:

+    list = a/b/c

+Moreover, Confetti has special notations for an empty set

+    empty-set = ,

+and an empty list

+    empty-list = /

+which reuse the separators of sets and lists.